thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **ReactJS:** a JavaScript library developed by Meta for building fast component-based user interfaces
 * **NextJS:** a React-based full-stack web framework for building fast web applications with server-side rendering and static site generation
 * **VueJS:** a progressive JavaScript framework used to build interactive user interfaces and single-page web applications
+* **NuxtJS:** a Vue-based full-stack framework for building server-rendered, statically generated, and modern web applications
 * **AngularJS:** a TypeScript-based frontend web framework developed by Google for building dyanmic scalable websites
 * **Framer Motion:** a React animation library used to create smooth interactive animations and transitions for web applications
 * **MagicUI:** a collection of prebuilt animated UI components and design elements for React and Tailwind CSS